5 Climbing Mistakes to Avoid as a New Climber

 You might feel silly wearing a helmet but it’s better than facing possible injury.

 Some climbers make the mistake of only looking up while they climb.
 Many inexperienced climbers tend to look for the next handhold rather than checking their feet placements.

 By not paying attention to where you are placing your feet, you could exert more energy than is actually needed.

 Learning Never Stops in Climbing

-When you’re a new climber it can be tempting to go full force into a difficult climb, not wear a helmet, or not pay attention to where you are placing your feet.
+When you’re a new climber it can be tempting to go full force into a difficult climb, forget to wear a helmet, or not pay attention to where you are placing your feet.
 These are very simple mistakes that could quickly lead to tragedy.
 But a bigger mistake is complacency.
-Even if you become really good at the sport, you need to keep learning about new things that will keep yourself and your partner injury-free.
+Even if you become really good at the sport, it's important to learn new things that will keep yourself and your partner injury-free.
 Also, never forget or overlook repetitive safety measures that might seem trivial or time-consuming.
 Your life depends on them.

 Remind or educate whoever you climb with that safety is always first.
 Even if you know how to keep yourself safe, if your partner doesn’t, you can still get severely injured.